A Guide to Dog Walking...& the Importance of

 Walking your puppy or dog not only has physical health benefits, there are plenty of psychological benefits for both the owner and dog too.
 With so many smells, sights and sounds in the great outdoors, a dog is mentally stimulated every time they go outside.
 Even if you have a garden, which is a nice bonus, a dog should still have daily outdoor walks for their general well-being.

 Taking your dog on a walk enhances the owner and dog relationship and also provides your pet with an opportunity to receive some positive attention from his owner whilst spending time doing what they love; walking, running, sniffing and exploring.

 Adolescent & adult dogs require at least a 30-60 minute walk twice a day & puppies around 15-30 minutes.
 Usually one long walk and one shorter.
-And as dogs are so adaptable, you can always vary the time of the walks to fit in with your day.
+Ideally one early morning walk and one in the afternoon or evening.

 Socialisation with other dogs on walks is an important part of a dog's life and of course, letting them use their fantastic sense of smell.
 We have around 6 million scent receptors but dogs have around 200-300 million and the part of their brain devoted to analysing smells is a lot larger than ours.
 Dogs gain a great sense of environmental context through sniffing and get tons of information about other dogs from their scent.